BillsJ/achilles/README.md

     this.define("name", String);
 ```

-The method *define* accepts two parameters: first a property name, and second a type.
+The method *define* accepts two parameters: first a property name, and second a class.

-To define properties as arrays of a type, put the type in an array, e.g.:
+To define properties as arrays of a class, put the class in an array, e.g.:

 ```js
 this.define("favouriteColours", [String]); // An array of Strings